polterguy/polterguy.github.io/documentation/magic/components/sql/index.md

 The SQL component also provides you with syntax highlighting, in addition to autocomplete on tables and columns that can be shown by clicking CTRL+SPACE or FN+CONTROL+SPACE on a Mac.
 Below is a screenshot of how it would look like if you toggle autocomplete.
+Notice, it only shows you tables and columns within your currently selected database.
+If you don't find the tables you're looking for, make sure you have selected the correct database.

 ![SQL autocomplete](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-autocomplete.jpg)